 “It could also be a game changer for MAXAR Technologies (NYSE:MAXR), which owns the old Loral Space Systems business.
 Here at a run rate around $2 billion, it doesn’t take a lot of stimulus to get MAXR growing fast again.
 Ross insists that the space business is primed to go ballistic in the next 20 years.
 His low estimate for growth is 5 percent compounded per year, but real growth could ultimately come in double that rate.
 Over a 20-year window, that’s huge, and MAXR is the place I’d look for it to create a real impact on portfolios.”

-Of course, satellites need monitoring, Kramer said.
+Of course, satellites need constant monitoring, since they are vulnerable to space hazards and occasional malfunctions, Kramer said.

 “I’m still a fan of Intelsat (NYSE:I) as the military orbital network of choice,” Kramer said.
-“Of course that company now also supports a lot of civilian communications, which raises a crucial point: if Commerce leads the way, the real conquest of space will revolve around 5G, spectrum allocation, remote sensing, weather and above all else making sure that every device on the Internet Of Things knows its position at all times.
+“Of course, that company now also supports a lot of civilian communications, which raises a crucial point: if Commerce leads the way, the real conquest of space will revolve around 5G, spectrum allocation, remote sensing, weather and above all else making sure that every device on the internet of things knows its position at all times.
 Safe autonomous vehicles need better navigation systems than today’s GPS.
 That’s the opportunity.”

-As Ross has said, “Money is key,” not only to the orbital leap but to the investors putting up the capital and accepting the risk in exchange for what could be truly stellar rewards in decades to come.”
+As Ross has said, “Money is key, not only to the orbital leap but to the investors putting up the capital and accepting the risk in exchange for what could be truly stellar rewards in decades to come.”

 For investors, opportunities will emerge in the new race for space.
-Meanwhile, competitive threats also are growing and the use of technology from other countries to harm U.S. in-orbit assets will put a premium on America reestablishing itself as the world’s space leader to deter aggression from foreign governments.
+Meanwhile, competitive threats also are growing and the use of technology from other countries to harm U.S. in-orbit assets will put a premium on America reestablishing itself as the world’s space leader to deter military aggression from foreign governments.

 Paul Dykewicz, www.pauldykewicz.com, is an accomplished, award-winning journalist who has written for Dow Jones, the Wall Street Journal, Investor’s Business Daily, USA Today, the Journal of Commerce, Seeking Alpha, GuruFocus and other publications and websites.
 Paul is the editor of StockInvestor.com and DividendInvestor.com, a writer for both websites and a columnist.
 He further is the editorial director of Eagle Financial Publications in Washington, D.C., where he edits monthly investment newsletters, time-sensitive trading alerts, free e-letters and other investment reports.
 Paul previously served as business editor of Baltimore’s Daily Record newspaper.
 Paul also is the author of an inspirational book, “Holy Smokes!
 Golden Guidance from Notre Dame’s Championship Chaplain,” with a foreword by former national championship-winning football coach Lou Holtz.
 Follow Paul on Twitter @PaulDykewicz.